Bizum + MONEI

 Chip cards

 The radio wave symbol that’s on your NFC payment terminal is also on the back of NFC-enabled debit and credit cards.
 These cards have an EMV (Europay, Mastercard, and Visa) chip that exchanges data to make a payment.
-Contactless cards are the original tap to pay method and they’re still the most popular too.
+Contactless cards are the original tap payment method and they’re still the most popular.

 Wearables

 It's projected that the wearable payments devices market will be worth $82 billion by 2026.
-If your customer is wearing a smartwatch, bracelet, ring, or key fob integrated with NFC technology, they can tap or wave their device over the payment terminal to complete a purchase.
+Customer wearing a smartwatch, bracelet, ring, or key fob integrated with NFC technology, can tap or wave their device over the payment terminal to complete a purchase.
 And because there’s no need for a wallet or even a phone, this is the ultimate convenience for many consumers.

 📚 Further reading: What are Instant Payments? (+ How They’re Changing the Industry)